kdave/btrfs-progs/tests/README.md

 ## Selective testing

-The test are prefixed by a number for ordering and uniqueness.
+The tests are prefixed by a number for ordering and uniqueness.
 To run a particular test use:

 ```shell